ahmedayyad-dev/EHkBot/README.md

 ### Bot Not Starting

 If the bot doesn't start:
-1. Check the screen session: `screen -r MainBot`
+1. Check the service status: `systemctl status tgbot-factory`
+2. View the logs: `journalctl -u tgbot-factory -n 50`
-2. Verify your license key is valid
+3. Verify your license key is valid
-3. Ensure RapidAPI subscription is active
+4. Ensure RapidAPI subscription is active
-4. Check logs for error messages
+5. Check for error messages in the logs

 ### Need Help?